wizbii/jenkins-bitbar-plugin/README.md

 This is a plugin for the [BitBar app](https://getbitbar.com).

-To get this up and runnig, put the `jenkins.2m.js` in your plugin folder, change the jenkins URL, then in your terminal :
+To get this up and runnig

+* put the `jenkins.2m.js` in your plugin folder
+* change the jenkins URL
+* then in your terminal :

 ```bash
 cd your/bitbar/plugin/folder
 chmod +x jenkins.2m.js